Goodreads Giveaway: Win 1 of 50 free Kindle copiesEnter now

 • Rapid approval timelines limiting community input

-Lessons: Speed attracts projects but creates risks.
+Lesson: Speed attracts projects but creates risks.
 Grid planning must keep pace.
 Water constraints may limit growth in some regions.

 Michigan: Emerging Market